It is much harder to buy a Tesla (or Rivian, Lucid or other directly sold vehicle) if you live in CT than in most of the country.

 Dealership Franchise Laws

-The reason for this state of affairs is what is known as the dealer franchise laws, all of them written many years ago.
+The reason for this state of affairs is what is known as the dealer franchise laws, written many years ago.

 When the legacy automobile companies wanted to expand their businesses, the method of choice was to have independent businesses retail and service their vehicles.
 These business people were concerned, with reason, that should they succeed in building a market locally, that the manufacturer with which they had affiliated, would open stores themselves and put them out of business.
 In other words, these franchise laws came about to protect dealerships from their affiliated manufacturers.